CoralCoralCoralCoral/documentation/manual/Product Documentation.md

 1. Install [Docker Desktop](https://docs.docker.com/desktop/)
 2. Open the Docker Desktop app (or otherwise start the docker services)
-3. Download the 'docker-compose.yml' file in this folder
+3. Download the 'docker-compose.yml' file from this link: https://github.com/CoralCoralCoralCoral/documentation/blob/main/manual/docker-compose.yml
 4. Open a terminal/console in the same folder as the compose file
 5. Run the following command: `docker compose -f docker-compose.yml up -d`
 6. Open your browser and visit 'http://localhost:8080/'